Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 e.g. `/k:3002` to invert the 1, CTRL and SHIFT keys.

-By default (when using the "official" ROM files) only the CTRL key is inverted, so that by default internal floppy disk drives will boot with only one drive letter assigned.
+The boot menu respects the key inversion encoded in the ROM, and will show inverted keys as already switched on (you can of course switch them off before continuing with the boot).
+For example, the boot menu screenshot displayed above is for a ROM that has the CTRL key inverted.

+The releases section of the Nextor repository and the development Docker image contain "CTRL_INV" and "SHIFT_INV" variants of thr kernel base file; this is for convenience, especially for driver developers that don't use `mknexrom` for the build process.

-#### 2.9.2.
+#### 2.10.2.
 One-time boot keys

-There's an alternative way to modify the Nextor booting procedure: the _one-time boot keys_.
+There's yet another way to modify the Nextor booting procedure: the _one-time boot keys_.
 If at boot time Nextor finds a certain signature at a certain position in RAM, it will read a handful of bytes following that signature and use them as the values for the boot keys (including the slot keys), ignoring the keyboard.
 The RAM area used is at page 2, therefore this only works on computers with at least 32K RAM.

 Being a RAM based mechanism, it's "one-time" in the sense that it won't work again on the next computer reset unless the signature and the key data is put on memory again.
 The signature is explicitly erased by Nextor after being read to make this behavior consistent.

 The [NEXBOOT.COM tool](#3411-nexboot-the-one-time-boot-keys-configuration-tool) can be used to easily set this data and reset the computer, but all the tool does is writing to RAM, and thus any other tool could be used instead.
-The details on the location and format of the data used by this mechanism are in the _[Nextor 3.0 Programmers Reference](Nextor%202.1%20Programmers%20Reference.md)_ document.
+The details on the location and format of the data used by this mechanism are in the _[Nextor 3.0 Programmers Reference](Nextor%203.0%20Programmers%20Reference.md)_ document.

-### 2.10.
+### 2.11.
 Built-in partitioning tool

 The Nextor kernel has a built-in device partitioning tool that can be started by just executing CALL FDISK in the BASIC prompt.
 It can be used to create partitions of any size between 100KB and 4GB on devices controlled by Nextor device based drivers.
 See _[3.5.
 The built-in partitioning tool](#35-the-built-in-partitioning-tool)_.

-### 2.11.
+### 2.12.
 Embedded MSX-DOS 1

 The Nextor kernel contains the MSX-DOS 1 kernel, so that it is possible to boot in this environment when necessary.
 The Nextor version of MSX-DOS 1 does not provide any additional functionality to users or developers relative to the original version, however it has been modified internally so that it can access devices attached to Nextor drivers.
 See _[3.2.1.
 Booting in DOS 1 mode](#321-booting-in-dos-1-mode)_.

-### 2.12.
-Enhanced Disk BASIC
+### 2.13.
+Enhanced BASIC

-Disk BASIC has been extended with new commands.
+The old Disk BASIC, now named simply Nextor BASIC, has been extended with new commands.
 Also, some of the existing commands have been improved.
 See _[3.6.
-Extensions to Disk BASIC](#36-extensions-to-disk-basic)_.
+Extensions to BASIC](#36-extensions-to-basic)_.

-### 2.13.
+### 2.14.
 File mounting and disk emulation mode

 Since version 2.1 Nextor allows to mount disk image files in two ways: